Competencies, Guidelines & Publications > Guidelines and Position Papers

 Click here for more information

-HIV Home Testing Kits – NHIVNA Position Statement
+HIV Home Testing Kits – NHIVNA position statement

 The Department of Health revealed that from April 2014 HIV-positive healthcare workers on combination antiretroviral therapy who have an undetectable viral load will be able to carry out all dental and surgical procedures.
 The findings are based on up-to-date scientific evidence, which brings the UK in line with most Western countries.